-This Policy extends to all directors, officers and employees of ARC, as well as consultants and advisors retained by ARC and any other person authorized to act as a spokesperson of ARC.
+This Policy extends to all directors, officers and employees of ARC, as well as consultants, contractors and advisors retained by ARC and any other person authorized to act as a spokesperson of ARC.
 New directors, officers and employees will be provided with a copy of this Policy and will be advised of its importance.
-This Policy will be circulated to the foregoing individuals on an annual basis and whenever changes are made to its contents, or alternatively, be made available via ARC's website.
+This Policy will be made available to the foregoing individuals on ARC's internal Intranet site, external website and on Diligent for directors.
+This policy will be circulated whenever changes are made to its contents, or alternatively, be made available via ARC's website.